 The Admission Office is lucky a number of student bloggers, lending their writing talents to us by posting about their law school experiences throughout the year.
 Four are Graduate Research Fellows in the Admission Office, two are Public Service Admission Ambassadors, and others are active in various student organizations at William & Mary Law School.

 Liz Berry- Graduate Research Fellow

-My name is Liz Berry.
-I am from Westfield Center, Ohio and attended Otterbein University and received a BA in History.
+My name is Liz Berry, and I am a member of the Class of 2016.
+I grew up in Westfield Center, Ohio and attended Otterbein University in Columbus, OH.
+My undergraduate degree is in History.
 At Otterbein, I was active in student government, I was a tour guide, and I served as my sorority’s president.
 Why am I attending law school?
 Studying law opens up so many wonderful opportunities.
-I’m not entirely sure yet what I want to do with my life, but I think that law school will help me to gain the necessary skills to succeed in many different areas.
+I’m not entirely sure yet what I want to do with my life, but I think that law school will help me to gain the necessary skills to succeed in so many different areas.

 Lauren Bridenbaugh- Graduate Research Fellow